 *Tuition rates are subject to change.
 Additional fees and costs for course materials may apply.
 Total program cost and completion time varies depending on transfer credits and individual program plans.

 Advanced-practice nurses are highly trained and highly skilled nurses who often serve as a primary care providers, particularly in areas that are medically underserved, such as inner cities and rural areas.

-Because we offer the only advanced practice nursing programs in Northeastern Minnesota, a primarily rural area, we feel a special duty to meet the unique health needs of rural areas.
-Our program focuses on these needs and trains nurses who are well prepared to practice anywhere in the region, from remote clinics to large urban hospitals.
+Our program focuses on nursing leadership in both rural and urban areas where the need is the greatest.
 We're also dedicated to training our graduates in the use of telecommunications technology that can provide access to health professionals in areas that would otherwise not have coverage.

 We understand that you can't always take a couple of years off from work to go back to school.
-That's why we've worked hard to develop a curriculum that combines online and face-to-face courses to make our program accessible to nurses who are working professionals who may not live in the Duluth or St. Cloud areas.
+That's why we've worked hard to develop a curriculum that combines online and face-to-face courses to make our program accessible to nurses who are working professionals who may not live in the Duluth and St. Cloud, MN and Phoenix, AZ areas.
 Whenever possible, clinical experiences are arranged at appropriate sites near the student's home.